risgk/digital-synth-pra32-u/PRA32-U-Change-History.md

     - Sine Wave (Phase Modulation): Change the unit of Frequency Ratio from 0.25 to 0.5
     - PRA32-U with Panel: Change MIDI clock and commands not to be transmitted via USB MIDI
         - To avoid freeze problem when transmitting and receiving USB MIDI at the same time
+    - PRA32-U with Panel: Add the Filter EG Amt parameter to the EG pages as well
     - PRA32-U with Panel: Rename the parameter name Seq Pattern to Seq Mode
     - Other improvements
     - Tested with Arduino-Pico version 4.4.0